Azerbaijan Allots Funds For Revamp Of Barda-Aghdam-Asgaran Highway - Decree

-Aliyev signed a decree on the allocation of 5 million manat ($2.9
+(MENAFN- AzerNews) President Ilham Aliyev signed a decree on the allocation of 5

 In order to reconstruct the Barda-Aghdam (40 km)-Asgaran highway